 Learn more about the healthy schools program and comprehensive school health.

-Public Health nurses dedicated to the program work in partnership with school districts and identified schools to promote physical, emotional and social well-being using a comprehensive school health approach.
+Public Health Nurses dedicated to the program work alongside school districts and identified schools to promote physical, emotional and social well-being using a comprehensive school health approach.

 Health and education